Atheer2104/dd2382-devops-executable-tutortial/killercoda-executable-tutortial/intro/text.md

 ## Intro 👾

-Hello and welcome to the following executable tutorial about performing data access testing using Testcontainers.
+Hello and welcome to the following executable tutorial about performing data access testing using Testcontainers for a backend API.

 The intended learning outcomes of the tutorial are the following.